 There is also a hand hammer copper baptismal in the back of the chapel to see as well.

-Outside and to the right of the main chapel, there is a large cemetery which is the oldest communal burial grounds in San Diego and which dates back to 1798.
+Outside and to the right of the main chapel, there is a large cemetery that is the oldest communal burial grounds in San Diego and which dates back to 1798.

 It is massive, and there is a lot to see, including an area dedicated to the Friars and the statue of Father Serra that is present at each of the missions.